Fall, Spring, Academic Year

 Click the Application tab.

-Reciprocal exchange programs between the University of Iowa and University of Hull in Kingston-upon-Hull, England, allows undergraduate students to spend a semester or academic year there and be fully integrated with British students in student housing and regular classes.
+Reciprocal exchange programs between the University of Iowa and University of Hull in Kingston-upon-Hull, England, allows undergraduate students to spend a semester or academic fully integrated with their British peers in student housing and attending regular classes.

-Because of the one-for-one reciprocal nature of the exchange, cost is based on students’ regular UI tuition; room and board is comparable to Iowa costs in the Mayflower residence hall.
-Added expenses include airfare, a UI administrative fee, and similar costs as described in our 'Costs' section.
+Under the reciprocal exchange agreement, University of Iowa students pay their regular UI tuition and fees to participate in this program.
+Room and board is comparable to Iowa costs in the Mayflower residence hall.
+Added expenses include airfare, a UI administrative fee, and similar costs as described in the 'Costs' section of our website.

 Sport, health, and recreation at Hull are taken seriously at every level, from national sporting competition to supporting more than 45 well-establish sports clubs and intramural programs.
 Hull has a very active student body.
 The Hull University Union, run by students, is home to more than 80 clubs & societies, publishes its own magazine, runs its own radio station and operates its own award-winning night club.